Reapplying for LLB Part II

 LawGPA and Reapplication

-If you complete additional non-law courses, the recent most, best 60 points of non-law university courses will be taken into consideration.
+- If you complete additional non-law courses, your recent most, best 60 points of will be considered.

 Find more information on how the LawGPA is calculated for admission into LLB Part II.